cyonii/cyonii/README.md

 # Hi there :wave:

 I am a full-stack web developer helping businesses and individuals transform conceptual ideas into functional computer software.
 I’m a pragmatic developer, and as such, I enjoy practical learning through building things.
-I have particular interests in video games development and Mixed Reality.
+I have particular interests in video games development and IoT.

 ---